andrei-kh/wallpaper-finder/README.md

       -tf [TIME_FILTER], --time-filter [TIME_FILTER]
                             Only with sort-type top.
 Top from day, week, month, year or all.
       -rd, --remove-duplicates
-                            Script would not save duplicates of images in save-folder.
+                            If present script would not save duplicates of images in save-folder.
                             If you have a lot of images you will die before it finishes.
        -ua, --use-api       If present script would use 'praw' to parse reddit.
                             Needs 'credentials.json' to be present.
       --credentials [PATH]  Folder with credentials.json.
       --save-folder [PATH]  Folder where immages would be saved.
       --temp-folder [PATH]  Temporary folder to save images.
-                            WARNING: TEMPORARY FOLDER WOULD BE CLEARED!!!
+                            WARNING: After finishing loaded pictures in
+                            this folder would be removed!
     ```

     Also, you can edit __settings.json__, but values passed as a parameter     __override__ values from __settings.json__